The Bellevue Fire Department makes fire and emergency medical records available to the public upon request.

 Fire incidents not ruled to be criminal in cause are a matter of public record, and the report may be released upon the completion of the investigation.

-A request for a fire report must be received in writing, emails are sufficient.
+A request for a fire report must be received in writing, please use the City of Bellevue Clerk's office records request form.

 Records requests of 26 pages or more will incur a charge of 15 cents per page.